 Arts and Crafts Provide Sensory Pleasure for ADHD Children

-For ADHD children who are less outdoorsy, arts and crafts can be a great way for these kids to produce beautiful works of art while also exercising their creativity and exploring self-expression.
+For ADHD children who are less outdoorsy, arts and crafts can be a great way for these kids to produce beautiful works of art while also exercising their creativity and exploring self-expression with other kids.
 Here are some of the reasons why arts and crafts can be a good activity choice for ADHD children:

 - It is self-directed work.
 ADHD children often have problems with team sports because they can’t figure things out at their own pace or work through mental problems on their own, but arts and crafts encourage individuality and self-expression.
 This can be a major benefit for children who already have a habit of marching to their own drum.